ender-js/Ender/doc/build.md

     $ ender build scriptjs backbone

 When building you can include as many packages as you like.
+You can specify packages by name if they are published to npm or provide a relative path like this:

+    $ ender build ../../jeesh

+*note: Just remember the path specified needs a package.json!*

 This will generate three things of interest to you:

   - an uncompressed ender.js file,
   - a compressed ender.min.js